Public Works Department Projects

 Waste Water Treatment Plant and Wastewater System Improvements

-The City of Yreka is planning a major upgrade to the City’s wastewater system.
-The City is applying for a USDA Rural Development low interest loan to help finance the $5,000,000 project.
-This project is needed to correct existing deficiencies and improve the efficiency of the Wastewater Treatment Plant, reduce excessive inflow & infiltration in the wastewater collection system, and assure that the Plant & collection system continue to meet State and Federal standards.
+Completed in 2016, the City of Yreka completed a major upgrade to the City’s wastewater system.
+The $5,000,000 project was financed by a USDA Rural Development low interest loan.
+This project was designed to correct existing deficiencies and improve the efficiency of the Wastewater Treatment Plant, reduce excessive inflow and infiltration in the wastewater collection system, and assure that the Plant and Collection systems continue to meet State and Federal standards.